orxshi/syllabus_creator/README.md

 ## Usage

+* Open index.html
-Run main.php.
-Fill in form fields.
+* Fill in form fields.
+* Or click Load to load data from JSON file, if there is any.

-* Click Download PDF to get generated syllabus in PDF form.
+* Click Generate PDF to generate PDF of the syllabus.
-* Click Save to save form data in JSON file.
+* Optionally, click Save to save form data in JSON file.
-* Click Load to load data from JSON file.